Attendance at Ash Hill Academy

 We ask that you make routine medical and other appointments out of school time, where possible.
 If this is not possible, we require notification in advance.
 Please telephone, email, provide a note from home or appointment letter/card to confirm the appointment.

 In most cases, your child should attend the Academy before the appointment and return to the Academy afterwards wherever possible.
 They should bring a note from home to the attendance office when it is time for them to sign out.
-They should sign back in at reception on return.
+They should sign back in at reception and the attendance office on return.

 Automated calls to parents/carers